 After you purchase the car, auto insurance will come into play.
 You'll need to carry a certain amount of coverage to legally drive in your state.
 When it comes time to find coverage, an independent agent is the best way to source low rates and also get personalized service.
-An independent agent can help you get the coverage you need quickly and easily.
+An independent insurance agent can help you get the coverage you need quickly and easily.